COVID-19 information for strata housing

 The National Collaborating Centre for Environmental Health (NCCEH) is a knowledge translation unit funded by the Public Health Agency of Canada and hosted within the BC Centre for Disease Control.
 NCCEH has developed a COVID-19 guide on cleaning and other precautions in multi-unit housing that includes information on cleaning products and personal protective equipment for cleaners.

 The NCCEH COVID-19 guide on cleaning and other precautions in multi-unit housing has information about using and cleaning laundry rooms.

 NCCEH has also created a poster for shared laundries with simple precautions to reduce the risk of transmission.

 Many strata corporations closed non-essential amenities during the initial outbreak including: guest suites, gyms, pools, saunas, steam rooms, outdoor playgrounds, playrooms and recreation rooms.

-Although B.C. is now in Phase 3, there are still public health requirements for increased cleaning and maintaining appropriate physical distance in shared facilities.
+It remains important to comply with public health requirements for wearing masks, increased cleaning and maintaining appropriate physical distance in shared facilities.
 As well, pools in strata corporations with four or more units are deemed to be public pools and subject to the Province’s Pool Regulations.

-Given the continued requirements for increased cleaning and physical distancing, and to protect residents, many strata corporations have decided that non-essential amenities will continue to remain closed.
+Given requirements for wearing masks, for increased cleaning and physical distancing, many strata corporations have decided that non-essential amenities will continue to remain closed.